abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

 Rb/Rb-sp.in:# lloc lpopt rc5 dvloc0
 Rb/Rb-sp.in-4 5 1.7 4.0

+Generated Rb-sp-new TO BE TESTED
+-->

 Sr:
+    Sr-sp.in

 Y:
-    Y-sp.in: 4s-4p semicore in valence
+    Y-sp.in: 4s-4p semicore in valence.
+Requires GW version?

 Zr:
     Zr-sp.in: 4s-4p semicore in valence.
+Can be used for GW.

 Nb:
     Nb-sp.in: 4s-4p semicore in valence.
+Can be used for GW

 Mo:
     Mo-sp.in: 4s-4p semicore in valence.
+Can be used for GW

 Tc:
     Tc-sp.in: 4s-4p semicore in valence.
+Can be used for GW

 Ru:
     Ru-sp.in: 4s-4p semicore in valence.
+Can be used for GW

 Rh:
     Rh-sp.in: 4s-4p semicore in valence.

 Pd: Previous attempt to generate Pd without semicore lead to ghost state at +1 eV
+    Pd-sp.in: 4s-4p semicore in valence.
+Require GW version

 Ag: It seems difficult to get good logders without semicore
+    Ag-sp.in

 Cd:
-    Cd.in:* Has ghost at +73 Ha $$ to discuss
+    Cd.in:* Has ghost at +73 Ha $$ to discuss.
+Require GW version

+In:
+    In-d: Default version for GS application with 4d in valence.
+        GHOST_In-20eV.
+Not reccomended for GW.
-In-d: GHOST_In-20eV (In-spd-high is much better for GW)
+    In-spd-high: is much better for GW

+Sn:
+    Sn-d: Default versionf for GS applications. ghost at +60 eV
-Sn-d: (ghost at +60, use Sn-spd-high for GW)
+    Sn-spd: Sn-spd-high for GW)

+Sb:
-Sb-d: ghost at +20 eV, Use Sb-spd-high for GW
+    Sb-d: ghost at +20 eV,
+    Sb-spd-high: for GW

+Te:
+    Te:
-Te-d:** ghost at +77 eV  (Should try Te-spd-high for GW)
+    Te-d: ghost at +77 eV  (Should try Te-spd-high for GW)
+    Te-spd-high: for GW)

 I: needs GW version
+    I.in:

-Xe:
+Xe: Require GW version
-    Xe.in:
+    Xe.in: 5s-5p in valence.
+Two projectors for f to improve trasferability.

 Cs-sp: logders are deviation from 2.5 H no ghosts to be seen however